Things To Do in Elkton & the Shenandoah Valley, VA | Luxe BNB Stays

 Skyline Drive

-This 105-mile scenic road runs the length of the park, offering 75 overlooks with views across the Valley and the Piedmont.
-Sunrise drives are particularly magical.
-In fall, it becomes one of the most beautiful roads in the eastern United States.
+This 105-mile scenic road runs the length of the park, with 75 overlooks across the Valley and the Piedmont.
+Sunrise drives are worth the early alarm, and in the fall, it becomes one of the most beautiful roads in the eastern United States.

 Hiking in the Park

 Over 500 miles of trails for every level.
-Favorites include Bearfence Mountain Loop — a scramble with 360° views — Dark Hollow Falls, and Hawksbill Summit, the highest point in the park.
-White-tailed deer nearly guaranteed; black bear sightings not unusual.
+Favorites include Bearfence Mountain Loop, a scramble with 360° views, as well as Dark Hollow Falls and Hawksbill Summit, the highest point in the park.
+White-tailed deer are nearly guaranteed, and black bears turn up often enough to keep an eye out.

 Natural Wonders